Imaginary-Horizons-Productions/HorizonsBot/wiki/Commands.md

 Get the petition or club list
 #### list-type
-> Choices: Get the list of open topic petitions, Get the list of clubs on the server
+> Choices: `Get the list of open topic petitions`, `Get the list of clubs on the server`

 The list to get
 ### /version